 Do you find yourself saying you’ll stay for XXX (insert “stock options to clear,” “annual bonus time,” etc.) or going on spending sprees to treat yourself for staying in a miserable job?
 If your response in yes, some self-reflection may be in order.

 While your career may never have exactly been fun, at least it was interesting.
 But, now, your skills are no longer advancing because the need to increase your skills is not there.
 In fact, you are losing some of your “edge” over competitors.

-The hours are no longer good for you because you have kids now or a sick relative needs you to be available for at odd hours.
+The hours are no longer good for you because you have kids now, or a sick relative needs you to be available at odd hours.
 And, this career requires your full attention with the ability to drop everything and jump into work at any time.

 Or, this career just isn’t relevant to your life now.